-Halsey's "Nightmare" Music Video Will Literally Keep You Up At Night
+Halsey's New Music Video Will Literally Give You Sweet, Sweet Nightmares

 Just about every artist millennial-pop music lovers adore is releasing new music this summer.
 Miley Cyrus might be dropping an album soon, a Jonas Brothers reunion album is on its way, and now, Halsey has released a new single leading up to her new album.
 What a summer, fam.
 What a summer.
 The "Without Me" singer dropped her new single, "Nightmare," on May 17, and now, Halsey's "Nightmare" music video is here as well, and fans are in love with every second of it.